LT-IntroToAI-SY2324/IntroToPython/a1_writeup.md

 Mr. Berg will look at all your files to determine what you have completed.
 If there are any questions for this assignment, Mr. Berg will ask in class after he grades them.

+## Reflection Questions

+1. What is your initial thoughts about the python programming language?

+2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+3. What are some things that you learned through this assignment?